PostgREST/postgrest/api.rst

 Embedding Chains of Views
 -------------------------

 Views can also depend on other views, which in turn depend on the actual source table.
-For PostgREST to pick up those chains recursively to any depth, all the views must be in the search path, so either in the exposed schema (:ref:`db-schema`) or in one of the schemas set in :ref:`db-extra-search-path`.
+For PostgREST to pick up those chains recursively to any depth, all the views must be in the search path, so either in the exposed schema (:ref:`db-schemas`) or in one of the schemas set in :ref:`db-extra-search-path`.
 This does not apply to the source table, which could be in a private schema as well.
 See :ref:`schema_isolation` for more details.

 .. _s_proc_embed: